cosbi-research/beesl/README.md

 python bioscripts/postprocess.py --filepath $PREDICTIONS_NOT_MASKED
 ```

-To evaluate the prediction performance on the GENIA test set, compress the results `cd $BEESL_DIR/output/ && tar -czf predictions.tar.gz *.a2` and submit `predictions.tar.gz` to the official [GENIA online evaluation service](http://bionlp-st.dbcls.jp/GE/2011/eval-test/).
+To evaluate the prediction performance on the GENIA test set (in the BioNLP standoff format), compress the results `cd $BEESL_DIR/output/ && tar -czf predictions.tar.gz *.a2` and submit `predictions.tar.gz` to the official [GENIA online evaluation service](http://bionlp-st.dbcls.jp/GE/2011/eval-test/).

 ## Training a new model